 Tips for Social Etiquette

-Follow these best practices to develop strong social etiquette and manners in any setting:
+Follow these best practices to develop strong etiquette in social situations and manners in any setting:

 - Practice active listening: Give full attention and avoid distractions.